Configuring Snowflake for Spark in Qubole¶

 - You must have a Qubole Enterprise edition account.

-If your jobs regularly exceed 36 hours in length, consider preparing an AWS S3 bucket/path to use to exchange data between Snowflake and Spark.
-For details, see Preparing an AWS S3 Location.
+If some of your jobs exceed 36 hours in length, consider preparing an external location to use to exchange data between Snowflake and Spark.
+For more information, see Preparing an External Location For Files.

 Adding Snowflake as a Data Store in the QDS UI¶